Bradford on Avon Museum Publications

 The Hall museum booklet

-A booklet about The Hall, an ancient mansion in Bradford, is yet another Museum publication, which has been produced in a slightly larger format with Ex Libris Press.
+A booklet about The Hall, an ancient mansion in Bradford, is yet another Museum publication, which has been produced in a slightly larger format, in association with Ex Libris Press.
 It gives a detailed history of the house and its owners, with beautiful illustrations.

 £3.00